 If you have any specific dietary requirements whilst on-board your cruise, you can add this to your special requests on step 2 of the booking form.
 We advise limiting these requests to religious beliefs or food allergies.

-The crew speaks English.
+The crew speaks English and Spanish.